-44.5 Year-end processing
+43.5 Year-end processing

 Year end closing is a concept which prepares the accounting books for the next accounting year.
-Note that this is unrelated to the calendar year but to the accounting year of the company instead.
-To muddy the waters even more: there's no inherent requirement for this process to be run at least once a year.
-If the first book year of the company spans more than a year, then this procedure will be run more than a year after starting up the company.
+There's no inherent requirement for this process to be run at least once a year.
+This procedure closes the books up to the given date.
+If the first book year of the company spans more than a year, then the closing will span more than a given year.
+If it has been more than a year since the last year end close then this closing will span all data since the last year end close.